Best Practices for Keeping Kubernetes Clusters Secure

 The CIS Kubernetes Benchmark

-The Center for Internet Security (CIS) Kubernetes Benchmark is a reference document that can be used by system administrators, security and audit professionals and other IT roles to establish a secure configuration baseline for Kubernetes.
+The Center for Internet Security (CIS) Kubernetes Benchmark is a reference document that can be used by system administrators, security and audit professionals, and other IT roles to establish a secure configuration baseline for Kubernetes.

-Create kube-bench job
+Create kube-bench job:

-kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job.yaml
+kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/main/job.yaml

 kubectl get jobs --watch

-Get job output from logs
+Get job output from logs:

 kubectl logs $(kubectl get pods -l app=kube-bench -o name)